 It is important that you inform the reception staff if you are unable to attend your appointment, as this will allow that appointment to be offered to another patient.
 If you fail to notify the Practice that you are unable to attend, you will be sent a letter informing you that you have defaulted from your appointment.
 Persistent defaulters may be removed from the list.

-Appointments are now available outside standard GP Practice opening hours.
-These appointments will be divided between three HUB sites across Hillingdon.
+Appointments are now available outside standard GP Practice opening hours and three HUB sites across Hillingdon.
+Please call the practice to make an appointment.

 When are these appointments available?